tweaselORG/ReportHAR/templates/en/complaint.typ

 During this analysis, the app was run _without any user input_ (i.e. there was no interaction with the app at all) and its network traffic was recorded.
 The recorded traffic was then analyzed for tracking and similar data transmissions.
 Based on that, the tweasel tools produced a technical report.

-Both this technical report and the traffic recording are attached to this complaint as evidence.
+Both this technical report and the traffic recording are attached as evidence as part of my communication with the controller.
 The report also contains a detailed description of the methodology used for the analysis and its basis in mobile privacy research.

-Through the analysis, I unfortunately had to find out that the app performs tracking (as explained in @tracking) in violation of the GDPR {% if complaintOptions.nationalEPrivacyLaw %} and {{ complaintOptions.nationalEPrivacyLaw }}{% endif %} (as explained in @legal-grounds).
+Through the analysis, I unfortunately had to find out that the app performs tracking (as explained in @tracking) which I believe to be in violation of the GDPR {% if complaintOptions.nationalEPrivacyLaw %} and {{ complaintOptions.nationalEPrivacyLaw }}{% endif %} (as explained in @legal-grounds).

 On {{ complaintOptions.noticeDate | dateFormat(false) }}, I sent a notice to the controller making them aware of the violations I discovered and giving them the opportunity to remedy them.